Knotx/knotx/documentation/src/main/wiki/KnotxDeployment.md

 - Two instances
 - HTTP Port it listens is 9999

-### How to configure through JVM properties ?
+### How to configure with JVM properties ?
-In some cases, you might want to provide configuration parameters through JVM properties, e.g. you can have same config used on all environments, but you wanted to specify HTTP port of the server to be different on each host.
+In some cases, you might want to provide configuration parameters with JVM properties, e.g. you can have same config used on all environments, but you wanted to specify HTTP port of the server to be different on each host.
 In such case, you can simply provide environment specific port as JVM property, e.g.
 ```
 -Dio.knotx.KnotxServer.options.config.httpPort=9999
 ```